Rancilio Silvia Review + Modding Options & the New Silvia Pro

 In a nutshell, yes – I think it is.

-To explain that answer – at the price without the mods I’ve mentioned, you’re getting an incredibly capable espresso coffee machine that callsfor a bit of taming either via modding or with routine.
+To explain that respond to – at the price without the mods I’ve discussed, you’re getting a extremely capable espresso coffee machine that callsfor a little bit of taming either via modding or with routine.

-Rancilio could have fitted a PID, but then it wouldn’t be at the low price point it’s at, and you wouldn’t have the option of whether to work around these quirks or invest in fitting a PID and a couple of other bits to get around them.
+Rancilio could have fitted a PID, nevertheless then it wouldn’t be at the low price point it’s at, and you wouldn’t have the preference of whether to work around these quirks or invest in fitting a PID and a couple of other bits to get around them.

 Rancilio Silvia PRO Dual Boiler